pylint-dev/pylint/doc/run.rst

 expression in special cases).
 For a full list of options, use ``--help``

-Specifying all the options suitable for your setup and coding standards can be tedious, so it is possible to use a rc file to specify the default values.
-Pylint looks for ``/etc/pylintrc`` and ``~/.pylintrc``.
-The ``--generate-rcfile`` option will generate a commented configuration file according to the current configuration on standard output and exit.
-You can put other options before this one to use them in the configuration, or start with the default values and hand tune the configuration.
+Specifying all the options suitable for your setup and coding standards can be tedious, so it is possible to use a configuration file to specify the default values.
+You can specify a configuration file on the command line using the ``--rcfile`` option.
+Otherwise, Pylint searches for a configuration file in the following order and uses the first one it finds:

+#. ``pylintrc`` in the current working directory
+#.
+If the current working directory is in a Python module, Pylint searches \
+   up the hierarchy of Python modules until it finds a ``pylintrc`` file. \
+   This allows you to specify coding standards on a module-by-module \
+   basis.
+Of course, a directory is judged to be a Python module if it \
+   contains an ``__init__.py`` file.
+#.
+The file named by environment variable ``PYLINTRC``
+#. ``.pylintrc`` in your home directory, unless you have no home directory or \
+   your home directory is ``/root``
+#. ``.pylintrc`` in the current working directory
+#. ``/etc/pylintrc``

+The ``--generate-rcfile`` option will generate a commented configuration file on standard output according to the current configuration and exit.
+This
+includes:

+* Any configuration file found as explained above
+* Options appearing before ``--generate-rcfile`` on the Pylint command line

+Of course you can also start with the default values and hand tune the configuration.

 Other useful global options include: